mstksg/inCode/copy/entries/blog-pp-fay.md

 If anyone knows how I can do this, I'd really appreciate any help!

-I'd also in the future like to make my preprocessor a bit more robust and take more languages.
+I'd also in the future like to make my preprocessor a bit more robust and also take more languages to determine the right comment syntax.
 But...I probably wouldn't do this until the need actually arises :)